benyakirten/a-weeks-worth-backend/README.md

 2. 7/13/2021: Added testing
 3. 7/13/2021: I just added the message me mutation.
 It was simple.
 4. 7/16/2021: Prep for deploy to Heroku
+5. 7/18/2021: Changes are the following:
+> 1. I corrected update recipe to not fail if the recipe has a url (no idea how my tests didn't cover that, but there is an explciitly a test for that now).
+> 2. I added a few steps for validation that I'd previously thought to leave to the frontend, but it makes much more sense to do validation on the server side (as well).
+The changes are the following:
+>> 1. Making sure that a recipe cannot change its URL on update
+>> 2. Making sure that a meal has to have a unique time and day for each group or individual
+> 3. I added a check that recipe steps are >= 1
+> 4. Alongside that, I allowed recipe steps to not give their order.
+If it is left blank, the order will be the next available number in sequence, i.e.:
+>> 1. Current step order: 1, 2, 3 - new step inserted at step 4
+>> 2. Current step order: 2, 4, 6 - new step inserted at step 1
+>> 3. Current step order: 1, 2, 5 - new step inserted at step 3